 for example, offers a virtual account that starts traders with a $100,000 balance.
 The balance can also be reset.

-Two other Schwab competitors, TD Ameritrade and
+Two Schwab competitors, TD Ameritrade and

-Optionsexpress, offer virtual platforms, and they have no monthly account fees.
+OptionsHouse, offer virtual platforms, and they have no monthly account fees.

 Schwab offers some good benefits to first-time investors, but they might want to check out a different broker for

-Updated on 11/13/2015.
+Updated on 3/14/2017.